MetaMorphic-Digital/draw-steel/CONTRIBUTING.md

 **Feature**
 - Not having a subtype is perfectly reasonable, many features are neither perks nor titles.
-- Titles should be replicated for each of their descendant options, e.g. `Ratcatcher: Come Out to Play`, `Ratcatcher: Deadly and Big`, and `Ratcatcher: Everybody Move!` each with the `_dsid` of `ratcatcher`.
 - Ancestry Abilities should not include the point cost in their name or _dsid.

 **Kit**
 - Keep in mind that the book's abilities already include the kit bonus, so the ones in the compendium should *not* include the kit bonus to avoid double-counting.

 <!-- Project -->

+**Title**
+- Titles should be replicated for each of their descendant options, e.g. `Ratcatcher: Come Out to Play`, `Ratcatcher: Deadly and Big`, and `Ratcatcher: Everybody Move!`.

 ### Translations